 Who doesn't love a good picnic?
 It's a great time to not only enjoy the outdoors but to have a great time with family and friends.
 When we think of picnics, we immediately think of families, with the parents lounging on the blanket while the kids are running around, playing.
 But picnics can also be romantic, especially when you prepare the best picnic foods for a date.

 A picnic date with your lover is different from your usual picnic.
-You want it to be special, so a little bit more preparation is needed to ensure that you will both have a great time.
+You want it to be special and romantic, so a little bit more preparation is needed to ensure that you will both have a great time.
 Think of details that would make the atmosphere more romantic than usual.

 This can be something as simple as having music being played while you are sitting down to eat, or perhaps scattering some flower petals all over the blanket to set the mood.
 Food, of course, plays such a big part in the success of your picnic date.
 Whether this is for a first date or an anniversary celebration, you want to present an amazing spread that can impress your date.

 If you are at a loss on what are the best foods to pack for your picnic date, we have listed down ten that you can choose from.
 Most of the items on the list will just need to be bought at the store and packed into your picnic basket.
 But you can also cook and some of them yourself, to truly make it a special celebration.